taz77/deployable-contained-drupal/README.md

  * Template for dynamica creation of settings.php from ENV vars

 There are a lot of Docker containers for Drupal, PHP, and Nginx; however, there seems to be none that fulfilled the requirements listed above hence this repository was born.

+# Acknowledgement
+A lot of the code here was borrowed from the [Wodby project](https://github.com/wodby).
+They have some very well built base images that are highly configurable via environment files but their Nginx setup used PHP on a seperate container.